kkpan11/semu-c64/README.md

 # ChangeLog / Updates

+## Aug 30th 2023, Boot times

+To know what to expect when on real hardware, this [annotated boot log](boot_times.md) (from an emulator run on PC) might be helpful.

 ## Aug 28th 2023, Optimizations!

 First of all, I like to correct a mistake: The measurement of 300